seansegal/tincisnotcatan/README.md

 boolean match(JsonObject j) and boolean run(User user, Group g, JsonObject json, API api)
 ```
-`match()` allows the RequestProcessor to indicate if the JsonObject is in such a format that it can be handled.
+`match()` allows the RequestProcessor to indicate if the `JsonObject` is in such a format that it can be handled.
 It might check for certain fields, and in turn check if those fields are valid.
 If `match()` returns true, then the message sent should be handled by `run()`.

-This pattern allows the configuration of the `Group` to include a collection of RequestProcessors, so each `Group`, can programmatically define what it's allowed and able to handle.
-In Catan, the request processors do not vary between instances of `Group`s (they all handle a game of Catan).
+This pattern allows the configuration of the `Group` to include a collection of `RequestProcessors`, so each `Group`, can programmatically define what it's allowed and able to handle.
+In Catan, the processors do not vary between instances of `Group`s (they all handle a game of Catan).
 But, it's conceivable that as games expand and rules become more complicated, more RequestProcessors with more specific parameters might be needed.
-Further, while this feature isn't used in Catan as of this writing, it's possible to easily change what RequestProcessors are "active" or listening for messages programmatically, to therefore disable actions not at the API level, but at the Group level.
+Further, while this feature isn't used in Catan as of this writing, it's possible to easily change what `RequestProcessors` are "active" or listening for messages programmatically, to therefore disable actions not at the API level, but at the `Group` level.
 (Say, if a user disconnected).

 # Helpful links